starwisp/Civizard-tileset-archeology/README.md

 # Civizard tileset archeology ...
-## ... or possible methods for unearthing the tileset of 'Civizard - Majutsu no Keifu' for the PSX
+## ... or unearthing the tileset of 'Civizard - Majutsu no Keifu' for the PSX
 (Work In Progress, skip to paragraph 8 for TL;DR on usage of the decompressor script).
 Authors: [Starwisp](https://github.com/starwisp);
 [vervalkon](https://github.com/vervalkon)